DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [replay handler]
 )

-According to the openapi specification from the microservice shown in @openapi_specification the POST method supports two different kinds of schema.
+According to the openapi specification from the microservice shown in @openapi_specification, the POST method supports two different kinds of schema.
 #linebreak()

-Two represent the two different kinds of schema, an enum is used.
+To represent the two different kinds of schema, an enum is used.

 #figure(
   sourcecode()[```rust